pmodels/mpich/doc/wiki/faq/Frequently_Asked_Questions.md

 A: Totalview allows multiple levels of debugging for MPI programs.
-If you need to debug your application without any information from the MPICH stack, you just need to compile your program with mpicc -g (or mpif77 -g, etc) and run your application as:
+If you need to debug your application without any information from the MPICH stack, you just need to compile your program with mpicc -g (or mpifort -g, etc) and run your application as:

 ```
 totalview mpiexec -a -f machinefile ./foo